samprager/jupyterIntroduction/README.rst

 All documentation was generated from JupyterLab_ notebooks using nbsphinx_.

-Example Jupyter notebooks are provided for python, octave and SOS.
+Example Jupyter notebooks are provided for python, octave/Matlab and SOS.
 The Jupyter notebooks can be run interactively by following the installation instructions, cloning the source repository, and opening JupyterLab:

 If JupyterLab is already installed:
     #. ``git clone https://github.com/samprager/jupyterIntroduction.git``